-You will walk into the operating room or you can be taken in on a stretcher.
-A member of the operating room team will help you onto the operating bed.
-Compression boots will be placed on your lower legs.
-These gently inflate and deflate to help circulation in your legs.
-You may also have a blood pressure cuff and EKG pads to monitor you during surgery.
+You’ll either walk into the operating room or be taken in on a stretcher.
+A member of the operating room team will help you onto the operating bed and place compression boots on your lower legs.
+These gently inflate and deflate to help blood flow in your legs.
+You may also have a blood pressure cuff and EKG pads to monitor you during your surgery.

-Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
-You may also have a urinary catheter placed to drain urine from your bladder.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+A urinary (Foley) catheter will also be placed to drain urine (pee) from your bladder.